-The Capital One VentureOne Rewards Credit Card offers solid travel rewards, a generous sign-up bonus and flexible redemption options with $0 annual fee.
-But it doesn’t fly as high as other cards in its class.
+The Capital One VentureOne Rewards Credit Card offers solid travel rewards, a generous sign-up bonus and flexible redemption options with a $0 annual fee.
+Its benefits are restricted versus its counterpart, the Capital One Venture Rewards Credit Card, but it's a solid introductory travel card.

 Whether you’re an aspiring globetrotter, an amateur adventurer or an expert explorer, you’re going places, and a good travel rewards card can help you get there.
 Unfortunately, some travel cards (like the Capital One Venture Rewards Credit Card) come with annual fees that are too rich for some travelers’ blood.
 Fortunately, there’s another, cheaper option for those who want comparable perks for fewer pennies — the Capital One VentureOne Rewards Credit Card.